As a Minneapolis business attorney, I often get these questions related to Minnesota noncompete agreements:

 Recently, I have represented a number of professionals who were bound to noncompete agreements.
 Here are the general principles for each profession.

-The Minnesota Rules of Professional Responsibility prohibit the enforcement of a noncompete against another attorney.
+The Minnesota Rules of Professional Conduct prohibits the enforcement of a noncompete against another attorney.
 The basis for this rule is that clients should have a right to pick their attorney, and a noncompete agreement among attorneys would violate the client’s right to choose a lawyer.
 Thus, Minnesota law does not permit noncompete agreements among attorneys.

 The American Dental Association’s professional code provides for “freedom of choice” for patients to select their dentist “without any type of coercion.”
 However, Minnesota law generally does not restrict noncompete agreements with an employee dentist.